Find Affordable College Courses

 149 Yearly Graduations

 University of Rhode Island comes in at #5 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Each year, around 17,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,250 per year, while in-state graduate students, on average, pay $14,454 per year.
-For the 2020-2021 academic year, 149 bachelor's degrees were handed out to health and wellness majors at URI.
-About 83% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,116 per year, while in-state graduate students, on average, pay $15,402 per year.
+During the most recent year for which we have data, 149 people received their bachelor's degree in health and wellness from URI.
+About 76% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #7